Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 The Tragic Enemy

-Harvey Dent, a formerly incorruptible district attorney who became a villain after half his face was disfigured by acid.
-Played by Tommy Lee Jones, Aaron Eckhart, and Billy Dee Williams in films.
+Harvey Dent, a formerly incorruptible district attorney, turned villain after half of his face was disfigured by acid.
+Played by Tommy Lee Jones, Aaron Eckhart, and Billy Dee Williams in cinema.
 A tragic symbol of moral duality.

 📖 Read the analysis →Bane